-South Africa: Milestone as Growthpoint boosts Clur Index
+South Africa: Milestone as Growthpoint boosts Clur index

 “In essence, it guides strategy and helps optimise returns through a closer understanding of fund positioning and asset health.
 It is widely regarded as a fast, accurate, visual translation of information geared to prevent blind spots and quickly point to strengths, risks and solutions through ongoing monitoring.

-“Moreover, it is known for providing users with a leading indicator on market movements, before broader economic and sector data is released.
+“Moreover, it is known for providing users with a leading indicator of market movements, before broader economic and sector data is released.
 It provides insights into performance across 140 merchandise categories and in centres of varying size formats in different locations.
-It has standardised the industry, so that we can compare apples with apples.
+It has standardised the industry so that we can compare apples with apples.

 “Ultimately, it enables us to enhance the overall experience at our shopping centres for both consumers and tenants.
 It equips us better to tailor innovations and solutions for stakeholders and to drive business sustainability.”